How To Improve Cross-Team Collaboration: 13 Experts Weigh Inon 26 August 2022

 “Collaboration is more time-consuming, costly, and messy than individual work.
 Save it for the highest-leverage pieces of work that you are certain will benefit you and your partners.
 Then, work out the details of your collaboration—things like who will be involved, how often you need to connect, who will own which pieces of the task, etc.”

-4. Bring technology into the picture
+4. Bring technology into the picture.

 “Integrating collaboration software to act as a central hub during the life cycle of a cross-team project is a great way to improve communication and enhance project management and productivity.
 Centralized information provides real-time visibility for project managers.
 It also allows progress to be monitored without asking for updates, and enables problems to be identified early on.
 Working from a single system also makes teams more efficient and accelerates results by reducing rework, removing unnecessary meetings, and shortening planning time.”

-Paul Jardine, Technical Lead at English Blinds
+Paul Jardine, Technical Lead at English Blind

 Can’t seem to get your teams in sync?
 Ensure they have a centralized hub for all their collaboration activities with Glasscubes, a comprehensive SaaS solution tailored for small and mid-sized businesses.

-5. Assign a single point of contact for each team
+5. Assign a single point of contact for each team.

 “To improve our collaboration with our clients, we always ensure there's only one contact person on both sides.
 This avoids confusion on different directions from the client, eliminates overlap of tasks, and helps in managing expectations.
 Of course, both contact persons are expected to consolidate messages from their respective organizations or teams to make the setup effective.”

-6. Create a team charter
+6. Create a team charter.